 This feature would load ads above the fold without a delay while loading the rest of the ads only when the user scrolls to them.

 Using Defer and Delay together

 We have been working hard to make Advanced Ads compatible with WP Rocket’s new features so that our scripts are neutral on the performance scores.

-However, using Defer and Delay together does break our – and many other – scripts.
+However, using Defer and Delay together breaks our and many other scripts.